thiagocordeiro/serializer-bundle/README.md

 composer require thiagocordeiro/serializer-bundle
 ```

-PHP Serializer does not use setters, so your class must have a constructor with all properties coming from the json.

 #### Configure
-It is possible to configure where the cache classes will be created `cache_dir` and if it should check if class was changed and recreate the cache `check_timestamp`
+It is possible to configure where the cache classes will be created `cache_dir` and `check_timestamp` for checking if class was changed so the cache gets updated.

-the following yaml contains default configurations, which is opmized for production environment, but the value for `check_timestamp` on dev env should be `true` so cachesare updated whe classes get changed
+The following yaml contains default configurations opmized for production environment, but you might need `check_timestamp` to be `true` on dev environment.

 To customize just create a custom config file at `config/packages/dev/serializer.yaml`:
 ```yaml